babylonchain/btc-staker/README.md

     loadwallet "btcstaker"
 ```

-- Ensure use the same rpc `rpcuser`, `rpcpassword`, `rpcport` that you used while
+where `rpcuser`, `rpcpassword`, and `rpcport` correspond to the RPC configuration you
-  setting up the bitcoind systemd service.
-- `loadwallet "btcstaker"` loads the wallet with the name `btcstaker`.
+have set up and `"btcstaker"` should be replaced with the wallet name that you
+created.

 #### 2.3.3 Generate a new address for the wallet

+You can generate a btc address through the `getnewaddress` command:

 ```bash
 ~/bitcoin-26.0/bin/bitcoin-cli -signet \